2 Albany Street

 This activity is awarded 6 contact hours.
 (60 minute CH) Nurses should claim only those contact hours actually spent participating in the activity.

 This knowledge-based activity qualifies for 6 contact hours (0.6 CEUs) of continuing pharmacy education credit.

 Participants’ NABP e-Profile ID and date of birth will be collected at the conclusion of the program.
 CPE credit will be processed after the program evaluation has closed to participants, which will be three to four weeks following the activity date.

 AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
 PAs may receive a maximum of 6 Category 1 credits for completing this activity.

 *Registration must be accompanied by program director’s letter confirming resident/fellow status.
 Please fax the letter to 973-972-3371.

 Registrants may be asked to furnish documentation confirming their employment status in order to be eligible for a reduced rate.
 If it is determined that a registrant does not meet the eligibility criteria, the registrant will be required to pay the necessary tuition fee.

-Registration fee includes continental breakfast, refreshment breaks, lunch, continuing education credits, and course material.
+Registration fee includes continental breakfast, refreshment break, lunch, continuing education credits, and course material.

-**Pre-registration is recommended.
+Online registration for this activity is now closed.
 Onsite registration will be accommodated on a space-available basis.